NativeScript/docs-v7/ui/action-bar.md

 {% angular %}
 ## Adding Actions To Existing Action Bar
 Using the `ActionBarExtension` component you can add additional action items to the current `ActionBar`.
-This is useful if you are writing a resuable compnent that exposes an action (ex. "save"), but you don't want you don't want to override the whole `ActionBar`.
+This is useful if you are writing a reusable component that exposes an action (ex. "save"), but you don't want you don't want to override the whole `ActionBar`.

 Here is how to define a contextual `copy` action: